romaannaeem/romaannaeem/README.md

+# Hey! 👋🏽 I'm Romaan
-- 👋 Hi, I’m Romaan.
-I'm a full-stack web developer working in the MERN stack.
+- 👋 I'm a full-stack web developer currently working with the MERN stack.
 - 💻 I’m currently working as a technical co-founder of a startup (top secret for now!).
 - 🧠 I have an insatiable thirst for knowledge and am interested in history, technology, philosophy, geopolitics, and how things work, to name a few!
 - 🎮 I play a ton of strategy games (anyone else into Paradox games??)